 It is not news Miley Cyrus quit smoking marijuana.
-Not when it happened or now.
-Once the enfant terrible of popular culture, she has since receded to playing the mainstream media game.
-Smile pretty to camera, supporting culturally conservative values, and acting proper and polite.
+It wasn’t news when it actually happened and it’s not news now.
+Once the enfant terrible of popular culture, she has since receded to playing the mainstream media game: smiling pretty to the camera, supporting culturally conservative values, and acting proper and polite.

 I continue seeing headlines about Miley quitting voluntary lifestyles that brought her nothing but fame and success.
 The first is with regards to marijuana.
 She told Billboard last month she hasn’t smoked weed “in three weeks.”
 This is totally fine.
 No one needs to smoke cannabis or participate in any lifestyle that isn’t for them.
 Miley could’ve finished her point there.

 A few years ago Miley told Rolling Stone marijuana is “the best drug on Earth.”
 Now she seems to demean anything related to cannabis every chance she can, often without anyone asking her to do so.
 Here’s what else she told Billboard about why quit smoking weed: “I like to surround myself with people that make me want to get better, more evolved, open.
 And I was noticing, it’s not the people that are stoned.
 I want to be super clear and sharp, because I know exactly where I want to be.”

 Last week on Jimmy Fallon’s Tonight Show she veered into hyperbole.
 “I had this dream that I would die during my monologue on SNL for some reason.
 That I would just get so stoned that I just died,” she told Fallon.
 “Which I googled, and that’s never happened.”